fsvxavier/pgx-goose/README.md

 ---

-**pgx-goose** - Transforming your PostgreSQL into idiomatic Go code! 🚀
+**PGX-Goose** - Transforming your PostgreSQL into idiomatic Go code! 🚀